top of page

 the ecosystem

-breathbiome is the living network of breath, body, mind, and sound. just as nature depends on balance within its biomes, our inner world depends on the patterns and rhythms of how we breathe, move, think, and listen.
+breathbiome is the living network of breath, body, mind and sound. just as nature depends on balance within its biomes, our inner world depends on the patterns and rhythms of how we breathe, think, move and act.

 the regulator

-each inhale and exhale shapes the body’s chemistry. breath shifts oxygen and carbon dioxide, influences circulation, alters brain activity, and pumps the spinal fluid. it regulates the nervous system and affects our perception of time and space.
+each inhale and exhale shapes the body’s chemistry. breath shifts oxygen and carbon dioxide, influences circulation, alters brain activity, and pumps the spinal fluid. it regulates the nervous system and affects our perception of the world we navigate.

 the connection